breatheco-de/content/src/content/lesson/debugging-html-code.md

 ### 1) Inspecting the HTML source code

 You may assume that the code you wrote is the one being displayed by the website.
-NOPE!
+NOPE!!!
 There are multiple reasons why your original code may not match the source code being used on the website.

 + Browser Cache (the most common cause): Your browser sometimes keeps an old version on purpose.
 + Server-side dynamic rendering: Using a server-side language to manipulate the source code before it arrives in the browser.